pramsey/pramsey.github.io/_posts/2017-10-12-php-pgsql-osx.md

 At this point, one can either run to completely replace your in-build PHP with another PHP (probably good if you're doing modern PHP development and want something newer than 5.5) or you can add PgSQL to your existing PHP installation.
 I chose the latter.

 The key is to **build the extension you want without building the whole thing**.
-This is a nice trick available in PHP, similar to the apache model system for independent module development.
+This is a nice trick available in PHP, similar to the Apache module system for independent module development.

 First, figure out what version of PHP you will be extending:
 ```